brariden/melpa-gpl-snapshot/melpa/packages/python-x-readme.txt

 The keyboard map definition is currently tuned to the author's taste, and may change over time.
 You are encouraged to look at the definition of `python-x-setup' and derive your own.

+See the `python-x' customization group for additional settings.